-A conveyor with a finite capacity is said to be capacity-constrained, meaning that the sum of its contents cannot exceed the specified capacity.
-However, conveyors will accept whatever input you provide even when a capacity is specified.
+A conveyor with capacity specified has a finite capacity and is said to be capacity-constrained, meaning that the sum of its contents cannot exceed the specified capacity.
+However, specifying capacity in the CONVEYOR function alone will not enforce the constraint, as conveyors will accept whatever input you provide even when a capacity is specified.
 To make the capacity constraint functional, you must explicitly limit the input values to prevent the conveyor's capacity from being exceeded.
 Use the MAXINFLOW built-in function to determine the maximum input the conveyor can accept, as follows:

-'''

-input = ...

-limited_input = MIN(input, MAXINFLOW(name))

-name = CONVEYOR(limited_input, tt, cap)
+input = ... limited_input = MIN(input, MAXINFLOW(name)) name = CONVEYOR(limited_input, tt, cap)

-'''